-- Be positive. - Encourage your child to complete their homework to the best of their ability. - Encourage your child to ask at school for help if there is anything they don't understand. - Spend time reading with your child. - Attend Parents' Evening in March. - Make use of resources, such as revision guides and planners. - Please do not use past SATs papers as we use these to measure progress in school. - Make sure your child gets plenty of sleep, limited gadget/ gaming time and comes to school with a positive attitude and ready to work!
+- Be positive. - Encourage your child to complete their homework to the best of their ability. - Encourage your child to ask at school for help if there is anything they don't understand. - Spend time reading with your child. - Attend Parents' Evening in March. - Make use of resources, such as revision guides and planners. - Make sure your child gets plenty of sleep, limited gadget/ gaming time and comes to school with a positive attitude and ready to work!